Azure/azure-sdk-for-net/sdk/entra/WebJobs.Extensions.AuthenticationEvents/README.md

 * If using Visual Studio Code the following extensions:
   * [ms-azuretools.vscode-azurefunctions](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions)
   * [ms-dotnettools.csharp](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csharp)
-* For private preview register a Nuget source either using Nugets cli **OR** Visual Studio's Nuget Package Manager.
+* For private preview register a Nuget source either using Nuget''s cli **OR** Visual Studio's Nuget Package Manager.
   * Generate a GIT Personal Access Token.
 Go to [https://github.com/settings/tokens](https://github.com/settings/tokens)
     * When generating the token, it needs to have the following permissions/scope: **read:package**
     * Authorize **Azure** to use the Personal Access Token. (::Only if you are a member of the Azure Organization on GitHub::)